dheerendrapurohit/AWS-Demo/README.md

 1.AWS Step Functions Demo (Spring Boot + Java)

 This project demonstrates how to integrate AWS Step Functions with a Spring Boot application using the AWS SDK v2.
+It contains a simple service and REST API that can start a Step Function state machine execution.

 2.AWS SNS Spring Boot Demo